 Advantages of Cypress:

-- Cypress is JavaScript-based, that means we can test anything that runs in a browser
+- Cypress is JavaScript-based, which means we can test anything that runs in a browser

-- We can use Cypress for CrossBrowser testing, it’s supported by most popular web browser such as Chrome, Firefox or Edge.
+- We can use Cypress for cross-browser testing; it’s supported by the most popular web browsers such as Chrome, Firefox or Edge.
 We can see a full list of supported web browsers here

 - Cypress is stable, which means that features like sleep or wait are not necessary because it has a built-in mechanism that handles waiting for DOM elements